 Registration or notification is necessary for non-banks to engage in certain types of payment services, including: fund transfer transactions; issuances of prepaid payment instruments (e.g., electronic money and gift vouchers); credit purchase intermediation (e.g., issuance of credit cards); and acquirer or PSP operations.
 See Section IV.

 In 2016, the Payment Services Act (PSA) was amended to include new regulations on cryptocurrency (from 2020, cryptoasset) exchange businesses.
 Buying and selling cryptoassets (that mainly cover what are called 'currency tokens' or 'payment tokens') or exchanging them with other cryptoassets is regarded as cryptoasset exchange business, for which cryptoasset exchanges must obtain registration from the local finance bureau.
-From 1 May 2020, the revised PSA will change the term from 'cryptocurrency' to 'cryptoasset' and impose stricter regulations on cryptoasset exchanges.
+From 1 May 2020, the revised PSA has changed the term from 'cryptocurrency' to 'cryptoasset' and imposes stricter regulations on cryptoasset exchanges.
 See Section V.

 To provide moneylending and intermediary services, a business must obtain registration as a moneylending business.
-As described in Section IV below, registration as a moneylending business is also required to operate loan-type crowdfunding (crowd-lending or peer-to-peer lending).
+As described in Section IV, registration as a moneylending business is also required to operate loan-type crowdfunding (crowd-lending or peer-to-peer lending).

 The Financial Instruments and Exchange Act (FIEA) applies to investments in securities and derivatives transactions.